corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Everything you need is hidden in plain sight.
 But often, people skip too much of the documentation and just look at the examples.

-What few people do is *read the actual function documentation* You can even click through the standard library all the way to the source code to read the thing they are using.
+What few people do is *read the actual function documentation*.
+You can even click through the standard library all the way to the source code to read the thing they are using.
 There is no magic (and that's what's so magical about it).